anukrit01/Iterview-trivia/README.md

 # Iterview-trivia
-Programing questions asked in top IT companie's interviews....and their solutions
+Programing questions asked in top IT company's and MNC's interviews....and their solutions.